leanprover/theorem_proving_in_lean4/introduction.md

 [Apache 2.0 license](LICENSE), a permissive open source license that permits others to use and extend the code and mathematical libraries freely.

-There are currently two ways to use Lean.
-The first is to run it from the web: a Javascript version of Lean, a standard library of definitions and theorems, and an editor are actually downloaded to your browser and run there.
-This provides a quick and convenient way to begin experimenting with the system.
+To install Lean in your computer consider using the [Quickstart](https://github.com/leanprover/lean4/blob/master/doc/quickstart.md) instructions.
+The Lean source code, and instructions for building Lean, are available at

-The second way to use Lean is to install and run it natively on your computer.
-The native version is much faster than the web version, and is more flexible in other ways, too.
-Special modes in Visual Studio Code (VS Code for short) and Emacs offer powerful support for writing and debugging proofs, and is much better suited for serious use.
-The source code, and instructions for building Lean, are available at [https://github.com/leanprover/lean4/](https://github.com/leanprover/lean4/).
+[https://github.com/leanprover/lean4/](https://github.com/leanprover/lean4/).

 This tutorial describes the current version of Lean, known as Lean 4.